ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

+You can deploy SAP certified profiles on IBM Power10 or later servers by using a single custom OS boot image.
+You can use the UI, CLI, API, and Terraform interfaces to deploy SAP certified profiles.

+## SAP certified profiles for SAP HANA
+{: #sap-certpro-hana}

+The SAP certified profiles for SAP HANA are a set of profiles with defined attributes such as CPU cores and RAM.

-You can deploy SAP HANA on the following IBM® Power® servers:
+You can deploy SAP HANA on the following {{site.data.keyword.powerSysFull}}s:

 - **Power10**: S1022, E1050, and E1080
 - **Power9**: E980

-You can use the UI, CLI, API, and Terraform interfaces to deploy certified SAP HANA profiles.

-## Power10 profiles
+### Power10 profiles
 {: #power10-profiles}

 The following SAP HANA profiles are available for IBM Power10 processor-based servers: